Ngregory3/4180FinalProject/README.md

 * alarmSound Thread<br>
   The alarmSound Thread sets the PWM output of the speaker to 0.5 if triggered, and 0 otherwise.
 If the system is muted, then the speaker output will always be set to 0.

 The main Thread checks the Serial input from the Rasbpery Pi.
-If the C# application sends a requests (#), then the Mbed will check the current state of the requested sensor or output and send it back.
-If a command (!) is recieved by the Mbed or C# application, then the device or app will update the status accordingly.
-(See TCP Command Table).
+If the C# application sends a request (#), the Mbed will check the current state of the requested sensor or output and send it back.
+If a command (!) is recieved by the Mbed, then the device will update the status accordingly (See TCP Command Syntax).
-The main thread will also check if the sensor has been triggered and send a message through the TCP client to update the C# applicaton GUI.
+The main thread will also check if the sensor has been triggered and send a message to the client to update the C# applicaton GUI.

 ## Raspberry Pi Code
 The Raspberry Pi Zero W only has two functions in the alarm system: managing the TCP service between the Mbed and C# Application and running the Node-Red service to alert the system user via email.

 **PiTCPServer.c**<br>
 The main function creates and opens a TCP server for users to connect to on port 61000.
-While the user is setting up the alarm system and connected to the Pi, it is recommended to get the IP addressed assigned to the Pi and write it down for future connection using the C# Application.

-The second function is a passthrough method that passes messages from the Mbed to the C# Applicaton and vice versa.
-Messages are sent in sets of 4 characters, with character buffers sent between each message.
+Whenever a client requests a connection, the server will accept it and start a thread for it.
+The thread will begin passing TCP traffic between the client and the Mbed over the USB Virtual Com Port in sets of 4 characters.

 **EmailTriggerFlow.json**<br>
 This flow will need to be imported and deployed in Node-Red on the Raspberry Pi Zero W. The flow contains an Input Pin, Trigger, Narrowband, Function Block, and Email Send block.